 For more information about the Climate and Environment Student Action Challenge, contact us at:

-- Applications close promptly at October 31, 2018 at 4:30 pm.
+- Applications close promptly on December 6, 2019 at 4:30 pm.
 Late applications will not be accepted.

 - This application form cannot be saved to return to at a later date, so please store your answers in a separate document and submit them all together when you are ready to apply.